gwatt/dollar-sign/Readme.md

 ## Dollar Sign

-Add string interpolation to your R6RS scheme code with the familiar '$'
+Add string interpolation to your R6RS scheme code with the familiar '$' or the '#' The '$' interpolator will stringify as with display while '#' will stringify as with write.

 Examples:
 ```scheme